 A traditional oven or deep fryer recipe may call for the use of oil to help cook and texture food ingredients.
 However, Kaufman suggests that oil is optional, as the device’s hot air circulation allows items placed inside to be completely cooked through.

 “Air-fried foods cook perfectly without any oil,” Kaufman says.
-“If you are using oil for any reason, I would recommend using an oil spray like Pam to limit the amount of oil used.”
+“If you are using oil for any reason, I would recommend using oil in a spray bottle or using a cooking spray like Pam to limit the amount of oil used.”

 What to Cook in an Air Fryer